 While it would be great to spend more than 5 days in Iceland, most of us do not have unlimited time to spend there.
 So this itinerary will help you to find out about the main sights and attractions.
 And 5 days are better than nothing, right?

-The good news is that this post not only offers you the best sights and how to spend your days in the country, but you will also find out about the best ways to get around.
-This Iceland itinerary is great whether you do guided tours or plan a road trip, but you will also find out where to stay and more Iceland travel tips.
+The good news is that this post not only offers you the best sights but here you will also find out about the best ways to get around + tips.
+You can use this itinerary whether you do guided tours or plan a road trip.

 I have visited Iceland twice: once in the winter (December/January) and once in summer (July).
-So, I was lucky enough to have different experiences over the course of 21 days.
-So, I created this 5-day in Iceland itinerary for any time of the year with the travel highlights of my Iceland trips.
+I was lucky enough to have different experiences over the course of 21-22 days.
+I created this itinerary for any time of the year with the travel highlights of my Iceland trips.

-Here are some quick travel tips for your trip to Iceland before talking about the best things to do.
+Here are some quick travel tips for your trip to Iceland.

 Best Time to Visit Iceland in 5 Days

-Whether you visit Iceland in winter or summer – or even fall and spring – each season has its charms.
+Whether you visit Iceland in winter or summer – or fall and spring – each season has its charms.

 - I loved visiting Iceland in the summer.
-It might be busy, and the prices for accommodations are high (and attractions are very crowded), but the many hours of daylight helped me to squeeze in many activities in a day.
+It might be busy, and the prices for accommodations are high (and attractions are very crowded), but the many, many hours of daylight helped me to squeeze in many activities in a day.
 I saw about three or four times as much as I did in winter.